UK shoe retailer Barratts in administration again

 Duff & Phelps, the financial advisory and investment banking firm, said on Monday it had been appointed as administrator to Barratts, which operates from 75 stores and 23 concessions across the UK, employing 1,035.

-"The company had recently received an offer from an investor to inject 5 million pounds... but that offer was withdrawn on the evening of November 8," it said, adding it was reviewing Barratts' financial position whilst seeking a going concern sale of the business.
+"The company had recently received an offer from an investor to inject 5 million pounds ($8.0 million)... but that offer was withdrawn on the evening of Nov.
+8," it said, adding it was reviewing Barratts' financial position whilst seeking a going concern sale of the business.

 "At this stage redundancies and/or store closures cannot be ruled out."